<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Cybersecurity Dashboard

 There is a flawed argument in the risk and compliance space today that a complex program needs a complex solution.
 To those that argue for a complex legacy GRC solution, we’d ask: what are you paying for, then?
-In a time when automation is running rampant, to expect a tool to not make things simpler and easier is ludicrous.
+In a time when automation is running rampant, to expect a tool not to make things simpler and easier is ludicrous.
 If anything, a complex cybersecurity program needs technologies that improve decision-making by uniting and integrating the pieces into a greater whole.
 An integrated risk management solution can serve two functions: a true IRM solution is powerful enough to act as a standalone product.
 Especially for organizations with a newly matured cybersecurity program, jumping from spreadsheets to an IRM platform helps build the cybersecurity program of the future.
-For enterprise-level organizations that do employ a legacy GRC platform, the use of an IRM platform changes but the value is no less present: the powerful aggregation capabilities of an integrated risk management solution coupled with its visualization gives a higher level of access for executives without requiring their access to multiple modules and go hunting for the information.
-In both cases, the propagation of a risk-aware culture and enabling technologies that improve performance through an integrated approach to cybersecurity results in an organization prepared to grow in a secure way.

 For a cybersecurity program to thrive and for the assessment processes to be effective, the tools you use must turn the data collected into actionable insights.
 The faster the information is conveyed - the risk profile and potential impact specifically - the faster you can remediate data breaches and stay secure.